Physical consequences of P$\neq$NP and the DMRG-annealing conjecture: Physical implications of complexity theory

 In 3D, or for random graphs of fixed connectivity, the {\bf NP}-completeness of the problem forces the maximal entropy along the route to grow faster than $\log(N)$.
 In this case, the result is not surprising.

-Other analysis \cite{Latorre_04} have been carried out of the entanglement entropy along typical standard quantum computations, and our general statements also hold.
-For example, the entropy along Grover's algorithm remains bounded, which is consistent with the fact that the problem under consideration (unsorted search) is in {\bf LIN}.
-Also, an AQC designed to solve the exact cover problem (which is {\bf NP}-complete) found a QPT with $S\approx N$.
-Shor's algorithm also shows a similar behaviour, although it is not clear which is the complexity class of the problem under study (i.e.: integer factorization).
+Other analysis have been carried out for the entanglement entropy along typical standard quantum computations, and our general statements also hold \cite{Latorre_04}.
+An AQC designed to solve the {\em exact cover} problem (which is {\bf NP}-complete) found a QPT with $S\approx N$ \cite{Latorre_04}.
+Although not an AQC, Shor's algorithm also shows a similar behaviour.
+In this case, though, it is not clear which is the complexity class of the problem under study (i.e.: {\em integer factorization}) \cite{Latorre_04}.

+A different type of behavior is found in the {\em unsorted search} problem, where the input is a set of $N$ values, among which we must find a given one.
+This problem is in {\bf LIN} so, in consequence, an AQC designed to solve using $N$ qubits may work with bounded entanglement.
+Nonetheless, the standard adiabatic implementation of Grover's algorithm \cite{Roland_02} works using only $n=\log_2(N)$ qubits, yet the maximal entanglement among them is also found to be bounded \cite{Latorre_04}.
+This is apparently in contradiction with our prediction, since DMRG would take a time polynomial in $n$, which is always smaller than $N$, which is the classical computation time.
+The explanation of this apparent paradox is that the approach in \cite{Roland_02} makes use of an {\em oracle function}, which is a non-local external element to the QWA formalism and can not be used in the DMRG.

 New predictions are easily made for AQC designed to solve problems which have never been studied.
 Thus, an AQC designed to test planarity of a graph, or 2-colorability, need not find a quantum phase transition, since these problems belong to class {\bf LIN}.
 But an AQC which sorts a set of numbers, or which performs the fast Fourier transform, will find a divergence in the bond dimension and, very likely, in the von Neumann entropy, since their running time is larger than linear.
 The maximal entropy in those cases might grow very slowly with size, since the (average) running time for the best algorithms are $T\approx N\log(N)$, so our only bound is that $S$ should scale at least like $\log(\log(N))$.
 On the other hand, if {\bf P}$\neq${\bf NP}, any AQC attempt to solve the traveling salesman problem, or 3-SAT, will always find maximal entropy growing faster than logarithmically.